The Library in 2015

 The Library Visiting Scholar Program

-Due to staff cuts, the Eileen J. Garrett Library will again be open by appointment only.
+The Eileen J. Garrett Library is open by appointment only.
 To obtain an appointment, email the Foundation at firstname.lastname@example.org or call the NYC office at 212-628-1550.
 The prodigious collection of titles inherited by the Library from Exceptional Human Experiences Network founder, Rhea A. White is still being collated into the Library’s existing, significant collection.
-Any events to be held at the Library in 2010 will be posted here and in the “Breaking News” section of this website.
+Any events to be held at the Library in 2015 will be posted here and in the “Breaking News” section of this website.
 (Click “PF News” above and then “Breaking News.”)

 The Library Itself

 The Eileen J. Garrett Library is located at 308 Front Street in Greenport, New York, on the North Fork of Long Island.
-Click on the button “Library Basics” above for more information, including directions to the library, and current library hours.
+Click on the button “Library Basics” above for more information, including directions to the library.

 When the Library was located on the Upper East Side of Manhattan, the New York Times (June 5, 2000) had this to say: “The Eileen J. Garrett Library of the Parapsychology Foundation … is stocked with more than 10,000 volumes on matters ranging from ghosts and poltergeists, psychic spies and healing research to spiritualism.
 It is a place where just about any assumption might be contemplated, and where psychic phenomena are accorded the respect that they have yet to receive in the material world beyond the tastefully appointed brownstone on East 71st Street.”